 Both Steve and John served on the founding board of Door of Hope, which began sheltering five families in 1985.
 Since then, Door of Hope has expanded significantly.
-In 2001, Door of Hope built apartments on-site to serve two additional families; in 2008 they expanded to a second apartment site in a nearby city with capacity to serve up to 13 women survivors of domestic violence with their children.
-In 2012, Lake Avenue Church invited Door of Hope to turn one of their homes into a third housing site equipped to serve five single mothers and their children.
+In 2001, Door of Hope built apartments on-site to serve two additional families; in 2008 they expanded to a second apartment site in a nearby city with the capacity to serve up to 13 women survivors of domestic violence with their children.
+In 2014, Lake Avenue Church invited Door of Hope to turn one of their homes into a third housing site equipped to serve five single mothers and their children.
 In 2018, an innovative Homelessness Prevention Program was launched, expanding capacity to serve more families offsite, rather than in its transitional housing facilities.
 In 2021, Beacon Housing invited Door of Hope to operate another transitional housing program at one of their homes to serve another 8 families.
 Through these expansions and innovations, Door of Hope has grown from serving 7 families every two years to serving 227 families last year alone.

 Door of Hope is one of the only homeless providers that can shelter any kind of family together in their own private unit, including single moms, single dads, two-parent families, and domestic violence survivors, together with their children.
 Keeping families together is the foundation upon which Door of Hope was founded.